 Cat.
 I This course introduces students to design of spacecraft and missions.
 Students are introduced to the process of designing a spacecraft and major subsystems to meet a specific set of objectives or needs.
 In addition, students will learn about different spacecraft subsystems and what factors drive their design.
 Particular emphasis is given to propulsion, power, attitude control, structural and thermal control subsystems.
 Students work together in teams to apply material learned in the areas of orbital mechanics, space environments, attitude determination and control, space structures, and propulsion to the preliminary design of a spacecraft and mission.
 The project requirements are selected to reflect real-life missions, and teams are required to design systems which incorporate appropriate engineering standards and multiple realistic constraints.
 The teams present their design in a final report and oral presentation.
 Recommended background: astronautics (AE/ME 2713 or equivalent), rocket propulsion (AE/ME 4719 or equivalent), spacecraft dynamics and control (AE\ME 4713 or equivalent).

-Cat.
-II This course focuses on materials used in the automotive industry.
+This course focuses on materials used in the automotive industry.
 Students complete a term-long project that integrates design, materials selection and processing considerations.
 Activities include: problem definition, development of design specifications, development and analysis of alternative designs, conceptual designs and materials and process selection.
 Students will consider cost, and environmental impact of alternative material choices.
 Students will present their results in intermediate and final design reviews.
 Recommended background: materials science (ES 2001), stress analysis (ES 2502), or equivalent.
-This course will be offered in 2014-15 and in alternating years thereafter.

-Cat.
-II This course develops an understanding of the processing, structure, property, performance relationships in crystalline and vitreous ceramics.
+This course develops an understanding of the processing, structure, property, performance relationships in crystalline and vitreous ceramics.
 The topics covered include crystal structure, glassy structure, phase diagrams, microstructures, mechanical properties, optical properties, thermal properties, and materials selection for ceramic materials.
 In addition the methods for processing ceramics for a variety of products will be included.
 Recommended Background: ES 2001 or equivalent.
-This course will be offered in 2014-15 and in alternating years thereafter.

 This course discusses various aspects pertaining to the selection, processing, testing (in vitro and in vivo) and performance of biomedical materials.
 The biocompatibility and surgical applicability of metallic, polymeric and ceramic implants and prosthetic devices are discussed.
 The physico-chemical interactions between the implant material and the physiological environment will be described.
 The use of biomaterials in maxillofacial, orthopedic, dental, ophthalmic and neuromuscular applications is presented.
 (Recommended background: BB 3101 or equivalent introduction to human anatomy, ES 2001 or equivalent introduction to materials science and engineering.)